Daouk family

 The family would then become one of Beirut's prominent families after a truce that would bind them to the 'Seven Families of Beirut' agreement of 1350 (disputed with 1351).
 The agreement was a written one, which engulfed the houses of: Sinno, Kreidiyyeh, Itani, Doughan, Mneimneh and the Houry family alongside the Daouk family.
 Although the original agreement has been lost in history, the legacy of this agreement survives until the present day.
 This is given by the fact that most of Beirut's original families descend from, or are related to one of the Seven Families.
 The families’ names however, were not necessarily written and spelled the same as they are known to be today.
 The Daouks initially arrived to Beirut as the ‘Dawakites’ or الدواكة and eventually became the house of Daouk or آل الداعوق.

 The agreement of 1350 allowed the Seven Families to act as a single body to govern and protect Beirut.
 The Seven Families subsequently signed an agreement with the ruling Mamluk Sultanate of Egypt.
 The agreement conferred that they would administer Beirut's internal affairs and protect its people, while the Mamluks under Prince Soudoon I, would handle the military aspects within and outside Beirut.
 The agreement was a mean of protecting Beirut from foreign powers.

 It also ensured that all Beirutis would be entrusted with the protection of Beirut and therefore would be able to become one of the seven families that may caretake a gate.
-However, the Seven Families retained this entitlement mostly if not not every time for unknown reasons.
+However, the Seven Families retained this entitlement mostly if not every time for unknown reasons.
 It is mostly agreed on the grounds that these families were known as the ‘Omana’, the trustworthy ones.
-The agreement would stay enacted throughout the era of the Mamluk Sultanate of Egypt, which spanned between 1250 to 1517, until its downfall at the hands of the Ottoman Empire.
+The agreement would stay enacted throughout the era of the Mamluk Sultanate of Egypt, which spanned between 1250 and 1517, until its downfall at the hands of the Ottoman Empire.

 Introduction

 The Daouk Family is known as one of the 'Seven Families of Beirut' along the other six families; the Mneimneh Family, the Sinno Family, the Kreidiyyeh Family, the Itani Family, the Doughan Family and the Houry Family.
 The Daouk Family members mostly reside in Ras Beirut and other districts within the Lebanese Capital.
 Other smaller communities of the family may also reside in California, Ontario, Quebec, Marrakesh and Syrian cities such as Damascus and Hama.
-The majority of the family adhere to either the Sunni faith of Islam or Christianity.
+The majority of the family adhere to the Sunni faith of Islam.